yugabyte/yugabyte-db/docs/content/v1.0/develop/learn/cassandra/acid-transactions.md

 ## Note on Linearizability

-By default, the original Cassandra Java driver and the Yugabyte DB Cassandra Java driver use `com.datastax.driver.core.policies.DefaultRetryPolicy` which can retry requests upon timeout on client side.
+By default, the original Cassandra Java driver and the YugabyteDB Cassandra Java driver use `com.datastax.driver.core.policies.DefaultRetryPolicy` which can retry requests upon timeout on client side.

 Automatic retries can break linearizability of operations from the client point of view.